-During 2010, the Board held five meetings, including four regularly scheduled quarterly meetings and one special meeting, and the Board approved three matters through unanimous written consent.
-At each Board meeting, the non-employees directors also met in executive session.
+During 2011, the Board held five meetings, including four regularly scheduled quarterly meetings and one special meeting, and the Board approved two matters through unanimous written consent.
+At each Board meeting, the non-employee directors also met in executive session.
 Each director attended more than 75% of the total number of meetings of the Board and Committees on which he or she served.
 We do not have a formal policy on a director's attendance at annual meetings, although we encourage members of the Board to attend.
 Last year, all of our directors except Mr. Mukherjee attended the annual meeting.
-The Board has determined that each of its non-employee directors and director nominees (William A. Linnenbringer, Ruth C. Lipper, Shrikant Mehta, Anjan Mukherjee, Robert M. Tarola and Shirley Young) is independent under applicable NASDAQ standards and SEC rules and regulations.
-In reaching this determination, the Board noted that Mr. Mehta is an indirect investor in and director of a company that provided services to us prior to 2009.
-The Board determined that this relationship does not interfere with Mr. Mehta's exercise of independent judgment as a director.
+The Board has determined that each of its non-employee directors and director nominees (Greg Conley, William A. Linnenbringer (retiring), Ruth C. Lipper (retiring), Shrikant

+Mehta, Anjan Mukherjee, Robert M. Tarola, Shirley Young and Rob Webb) is independent under applicable NASDAQ standards and SEC rules and regulations.
+In reaching this determination, the Board noted that Mr. Mehta is an indirect investor in and director of a company that provided services to us prior to 2009 and controls a company that provided services to us in 2011.
+The Board also noted that Mr. Webb is employed by a business unit of a company from which we purchased services and to which we provided services in 2011.
+The Board determined that these relationships do not interfere with either Mr. Mehta's or Mr. Webb's exercise of their independent judgment as a director.